ustun/reactjs-introduction/README.md

 ## History

-Let me start with history of React.
+Let's start with a brief history of React.
 When Facebook acquired Instagram, Instagram didn't have a web site.
-The Instagram engineers wnanted to use the internal library that Facebook was using for comments and ads.
+The Instagram engineers wanted to use the internal library that Facebook was using for comments and ads.
 After some work, the internal dependencies were cleared up and the library was open sourced in May 2013 at JSConf.

 Initially, there was heavy suspicion against React.
 At that conference, people were mentioning that Facebook was rethinking all the best practices and making a